Depreciation in Car Insurance Claims: What Gets Deducted and Why

 Challenging Depreciation Deductions and Recovering More

-Depreciation deductions are not always set in stone.
-Insurers make mistakes, apply excessive rates, or apply betterment to parts that didn't warrant it.
-Here's how to push back:
+Depreciation deductions are not always final.
+Insurers make mistakes, apply excessive rates, or charge betterment on parts that didn't warrant it.
+Here's how to push back effectively.

 Step 1: Request a Full Itemized Estimate